 The choice of travel gear can make or break any trip, but it’s even more so when traveling with children.
 If you ever found yourself with an expensive gadget that your kids wouldn’t look at after a week or a stroller that wouldn’t fit into your rental car or break after the first trip, then read on!
 I asked some of the most seasoned family travelers to share their all-time favorite travel gear for kids.
 I also included some of our personal favorite travel products for children.

-There is one thing any seasoned family traveller will tell you and that is that kids need very little travel gear.
+There is one thing any seasoned family traveler will tell you and that is that kids need very little travel gear.
 Pack an absolute minimum, but invest wisely.
 Buy the best and the most necessary things only.
 Products that make your trip easier and keep the children busy for a long time – that’s the only kids travel gear you really need.
-This may of course differ per family, your travel style, and the age of your kids, so don’t rush and buy every single item on this list.
+This may, of course, differ per family, your travel style, and the age of your kids, so don’t rush and buy every single item on this list.
 Rather use this as an inspiration and a guide to avoid mispurchases.
 Find out!

 Trunki Ride-on Suitcase

 Our favorite piece of gear for family travel is the Trunki ride-on suitcase says Marta from Learning Escapes.
 We have one per child and they have been our main travel bag for them for the last 3 years.

 The kids love to pull them along and sit on them and like that they fit under the seat on the plane, so they can have all their things handy at all times.

 As a mum, I love that the kids are jealous of them and are happy to be in charge (I never had to carry a Trunki!) and that the children always have a place to sit: if we have to wait in line at the gate or station and it’s crowded, they make a huge difference!